Wolfee-J/MTA-Stream/README.md

 - Has ability to switch object creation mode, client side or server side
 - Even faster map load speed
 - Has ability to toogle on or off multible map by name
+- Support MTA 1.5.9 new feature, request object (only avaiable in client side mode).
 ### How do you use it?

 - Download MTA Stream master